top of page

 • Lower Cost and Less Debt: You can get a career focused education for a fraction of the cost of a traditional college, allowing you to graduate with little to no student loan debt.

-• High Demand for Your Skills: There is a massive shortage of skilled trade workers, meaning job security and opportunities are strong—for example, here are commercial HVAC jobs that are in demand right now.
-The skilled trades industry is expected to add around 3 million jobs by 2030.
+• High Demand for Your Skills: There is a massive shortage of skilled trade workers, meaning job security and opportunities are strong.
+Here are commercial HVAC jobs that are in demand right now.

 • Excellent Earning Potential: Many skilled trades pay very well.
 Experienced electricians and plumbers, for example, can earn salaries comparable to or even higher than many jobs that require a bachelor’s degree.